kpbergma/DogSim/README.md

 # DogSim
 Dog Simulation for SensorUp

 The code models an arena, and a number of dogs with simulated behaviours.
-Features include:
+Features include:<P>
-Dog behaviour:
+Dog behaviour:<P>
--Dogs wander the arena
+-Dogs wander the arena<P>
 -Dogs chase other dogs when they are in sight
 -Heart rates and internal temperatures are represented -Temps and HR’s rise while a dog is running